AdventGit/USBLoaderGX-Autogen-Categories/README.md

 Python 3: `pip install --upgrade lxml untangle`

 ## How to use
-Obtain a copy of `wiitdb.xml` from USBLoaderGX.
-This can be done by going to it's settings menu, navigating to `Update` on page 3, and clicking `WiiTDB.xml`.<br/><br/>
+- Obtain a copy of `wiitdb.xml` from USBLoaderGX.
+This can be done by going to it's settings menu, navigating to `Update` on page 3, and clicking `WiiTDB.xml`.
-Mount your drive with the HomeBrew Channel `apps` folder on it into your computer and copy `..\apps\usbloader_gx\wiitdb.xml` into the same folder as the script, run the script, and copy over the newly created `GXGameCategories.xml` to `..\apps\usbloader_gx` and overwrite.<br/><br/>
+- Mount your drive with the HomeBrew Channel `apps` folder on it into your computer and copy `..\apps\usbloader_gx\wiitdb.xml` into the same folder as the script, run the script, and copy over the newly created `GXGameCategories.xml` to `..\apps\usbloader_gx` and overwrite.
-Done!
+- Unmount and re-insert your drive into the Wii and boot into USBLoaderGX
+- For best layout (Hover on the icons within USBLoaderGX for tooltips if you can't find the buttons I'm referencing)
+  - Change view to Custom Selection
+  - Change Game Sources to Wii, Gamecube, and NAND and/or EmuNAND
+  - Sort By Rank
+- That's it!
+Use the Game Categories button to filter games.

-You now have categories for:
+<br/>You now have categories for:
 ```txt
 All
 Wii